-- 84 EFRAG welcomes the IASB's proposal to make a distinction between integral and non-integral associates and joint ventures.
-EFRAG considers that providing such distinction will help users of financial statements identifying associates and joint ventures that are closely related to the entity's main business activities. - Nonetheless, EFRAG acknowledges that such distinction involves significant judgements and assumptions.
-Therefore, the robustness of the definition of integral and non-integral is crucial and there is a need to test how it would work in practice.
+- 87 EFRAG welcomes the IASB's proposal to make a distinction between integral and non-integral associates and joint ventures.
+EFRAG considers that providing such distinction will help users of financial statements to identify associates and joint ventures that are closely related to the entity's main business activities. - 88 Nonetheless, EFRAG acknowledges that such distinction involves significant judgements and assumptions.
+Therefore, the robustness of the definition of integral and non-integral is crucial and there is a need to test how it would work in practice. - 89 In particular, clarify the interaction of the new two concepts 'main business activities of an entity' and 'return individually and largely independently of the other assets of the entity' as the reference to main business activities seems to indicate that integral associates and joint-ventures should be within the operating activities.
+In addition, the focus of the definition of integral and non-integral (i.e. the use of 'main business activities of an entity' and 'return individually and largely independently of the other assets of the entity') seems to change in different parts of the ED. - 90 EFRAG notes that the IASB's proposals would also apply to the separate financial statements, which may raise questions about the applicability of the proposed definitions of integral and non-integral in this context.
+For example, if an entity elects to account for its investments in associates and joint ventures at cost in its separate financial statements, this will raise the question of whether the classification of its investments as integral or non-integral will apply.

-- 86 EFRAG notes that the IASB's proposals would also apply to the separate financial statements, which may raise questions about the applicability of the proposed definitions of integral and non-integral in this context.
-For example, if an entity elects to account for its investments in associates and joint ventures at cost in its separate financial statements, this will raise the question of whether the classification of its investments as integral or non-integral will apply. - Similarly, for subsidiaries in the separate financial statements this will raise the question of whether the classification of its investments as integral and non-integral will apply.
+- 91 Similarly, for subsidiaries in the separate financial statements this will raise the question of whether the classification of its investments as integral and non-integral will apply. - 92 EFRAG considers that there is a need for the IASB to further discuss how its proposals in general would apply to the separate financial statements, including the challenges that may arise in practice to those who prepare and use separate financial statements.

-Do you consider that the IASB needs to expand the new paragraph 20D of IFRS 12, for example to include additional indicators, to reduce the level of judgement involved when making a distinction between integral and non-integral entities?
-Please explain.
+- 93 Do you consider that the IASB needs to expand the new paragraph 20D of IFRS 12, for example to include additional indicators, to reduce the level of judgement involved when making a distinction between integral and non-integral entities?
+Please explain. - 94 Considering that the IASB is proposing the subtotal 'profit before financing and income tax', which includes the result of associates and joint-ventures on a net basis, do you consider that it would be useful to separately present or disclose the income tax related to associates and joint-ventures accounted for under the equity method?